vsouza/awesome-ios/README.md

 * [Hexacon](https://github.com/gautier-gdx/Hexacon) - A new way to display content in your app like the Apple Watch SpringBoard, written in Swift. 🔶
 * [StackViewController](https://github.com/seedco/StackViewController) - A controller that uses a UIStackView and view controller composition to display content in a list :large_orange_diamond:
 * [ParticlesLoadingView](https://github.com/BalestraPatrick/ParticlesLoadingView) - A customizable SpriteKit particles animation on the border of a view. :large_orange_diamond:
-* [RPCircularProgress](https://github.com/iwasrobbed/RPCircularProgress) - Circular progress UIView subclass with UIProgressView properties :large_orange_diamond:
+* [RPCircularProgress](https://github.com/iwasrobbed/RPCircularProgress) - (Swift) Circular progress UIView subclass with UIProgressView properties :large_orange_diamond:
 * [MBCircularProgressBar](https://github.com/MatiBot/MBCircularProgressBar) -  A circular, animatable & highly customizable progress bar, editable from the Interface Builder using IBDesignable.
 * [WSProgressHUD](https://github.com/devSC/WSProgressHUD) - This is a beauful hud view for iPhone & iPad
 * [DBMetaballLoading](https://github.com/dabing1022/DBMetaballLoading) - A metaball loading written in Swift. :large_orange_diamond: